Administrative delays halt Mti and Nair's crucial appearance at State Capture Inquiry

 "Hearing of evidence of Nair and Mti is adjourned.
 Other dates will be arranged," Zondo ruled.

-Mti and Nair had been implicated in the testimony of former Bosasa COO Angelo Agrizzi.
+Mti and Nair had been implicated in the testimony of former Bosasa chief operations officer Angelo Agrizzi.
 Agirzzi appeared at the inquiry in January last year.

 Agrizzi said Mti received cash donations and various gifts for facilitating the awarding of contracts to Bosasa by the department of correctional services.